-Image: Constraint of the transmission serial log tab is only shown for Broadcast and Two-way circuits.
+The transmission serial log tab is only shown for Broadcast and Two-way circuits.

 The tab will use a connection to the qmgr to request a list of serial logs.
 The logs are filtered to only show the logs relevant to this circuit and direction.